haritha2112/browser-memory-card-game/README.md

 # Memory Game

 ### About
-The game board consist of sixteen "tiles" arranged in a grid.
-Eight different pair of tiles consititues these sixteen tiles, each with different symobols on one side.
+The game board consists of sixteen "tiles" arranged in a grid.
+Eight different pairs of tiles constitute these sixteen tiles, each with different symbols on one side.
 These tiles are shuffled randomly and flipped down when the game starts.

 ### Game Rule
 Flip any two hidden cards at one time to find out which ones match.
-Continue till you match all the eight pairs.
+Continue until you match all the eight pairs.

 ### Demo
  https://rawgit.com/haritha2112/browser-memory-card-game/master/index.html